 2013 — In the fall of 2013, we launched a new after-school program at Buena Vista Horace Mann, a bilingual K–8 school on Valencia Street, to tutor third- and fourth-graders on their writing skills.

-2014 — We launched a brand new writing room at Mission High School at the start of the 2014 school year, and expanded our Buena Vista Horace Mann annex program to include third-, fourth-, and fifth grades.
+2014 — We debuted a brand new Writers’ Room at Mission High School at the start of the 2014 school year, and expanded our Buena Vista Horace Mann annex program to include third-, fourth-, and fifth grades.
 We also reached some publishing milestones, celebrating 10 years of the Straight Up News at Everett Middle School, printing the 50th issue of the Valencia Bay-Farer, our in-house student newspaper, and publishing the 20th volume of the 826 Quarterly.

 2015 — In October of 2015, we were one of five winners of Google.org’s Bay Area Impact Challenge, which granted us $500,000 towards our expansion to a second center in the Tenderloin neighborhood.
 We signed a lease on a former liquor store at the corner of Golden Gate and Leavenworth, and our amazing pro-bono build team got to work transforming it into a writing and tutoring center!
 We opened our third Writers’ Room at Buena Vista Horace Mann, transforming a former locker room into a cozy and inspiring space with a merchant marine theme.